Field trips

 Carabus beetle

-It will introduce you to the research methods necessary for conducting fieldwork in temperate habitats including how to identify UK fauna and flora, and planning and conducting a research project.
+It will introduce you to the research methods necessary for conducting fieldwork in temperate habitats including how to identify UK fauna and flora, and carrying out ecological surveys, and designing sampling schemes to answer key ecological questions.